ikeramor/PBL_Neuro_group6/README.md

-# 🧠 PBL Neuro — Group 6: Alzheimer's Disease Classification
+# 🧠 PBL Neuro — Group 6: RESTING-STATE NETWORK MYELO-FUNCTIONAL COUPLING AS A CLINICAL BIOMARKER FOR DEEP LEARNING (DL) BASED DIAGNOSTIC CLASSIFICATION AND EARLY DETECTION OF ALZHEIMER’S DISEASE

-A project-based learning (PBL) study leveraging multimodal neuroimaging to classify Alzheimer's Disease (AD) using deep learning and machine learning approaches on the **OASIS-3** dataset.

----

-## 📋 Overview

-This repository contains the full analysis pipeline developed by **Group 6** for the Neuroimaging PBL course.
-The project investigates whether structural and functional brain imaging features — including T1w/T2w MRI, resting-state fMRI functional connectivity (FC), myelin maps, and structural–functional (SC–FC) coupling — can be used to distinguish cognitively normal individuals from those with Alzheimer's disease.

-The pipeline is organized into four main stages:
+Alzheimer’s Disease (AD) is the leading cause of dementia worldwide, and its diagnosis in the early stages remains a clinical challenge due to the symptomatic overlap with normal aging.
+In response, neuroimaging provides a non-invasive approach capable of capturing structural and functional alterations in the brain associated with this disease.
+This project investigates myelin-functional coupling within Resting-State Networks as a potential biomarker for Deep-Learning based classification and diagnosis of AD.
+Structural information is derived from T1-weighted and T2-weighted structural Magnetic Resonance Imaging scans, from which myelin-sensitive proxies are computed.
+Functional information, in turn, is derived from resting-state functional Magnetic Resonance Imaging scans through the characterization of functional connectivity patterns.

 ```
 EDA → Preprocessing → Postprocessing → Deep Learning / ML Modelling